Ascra-Tech/ascra_healthcare/README.md

 ### Introduction

-Marley Health enables the health domain in ERPNext and has various features that will help healthcare practitioners, clinics and hospitals to leverage the power of Frappe and ERPNext.
+Ascra Healthcare enables the Healthcare domain in ERPNext and has various features that will help Healthcare practitioners, clinics and hospitals to leverage the power of Frappe and ERPNext.
 It is built on Frappe, a full-stack, meta-data driven, web framework, and integrates seamlessly with ERPNext, the most agile ERP software.
-Marley Health helps to manage healthcare workflows efficiently and most of the design is based on HL7 FHIR (Fast Health Interoperability Resources).
+Ascra Healthcare helps to manage Healthcarecare workflows efficiently and most of the design is based on HL7 FHIR (Fast Healthcare  Interoperability Resources).

 ### Key Features